deepaksood619/deepaksood619.github.io/docs/ai/libraries/deep-learning-frameworks.md

 - **Keras** is not for beginners, its for rapid deployment and production.
 And meant to be used by the people who already understand the technology
 - **Pytorch** is great for research implementations, but it's very unnecessarily hard to deploy your model into production
 - **Tensorfow** is another great framework for deep learning.
 But is slow and memory hungry
-- After using Pytorch/Keras/Tensorflow 2.0, I finally decided that MXNet would be my frameworks of choice for Deep Learning.

 ### 1. PyTorch